Deploying Highly Available Services with Cisco Nexus Dashboard

 RTT requirements: Make sure that all the fabrics are within the round-trip time (RTT) range of the service that needs to manage them.

-Onboarding multiple fabrics on the same ND cluster has no direct impact on system high availability.
+Note: Onboarding multiple fabrics on the same ND cluster has no direct impact on system high availability.

-Scale of Primary, Secondary, and Stand-by-Nodes
+Scale of Primary, Secondary, and Standby Nodes

-Cisco Nexus Dashboard typically consists of a cluster of 1 or 3 primary nodes.
-1 single-node cluster has no redundancy mechanism, and while it is fully supported for NDI or NDFC services, it is not recommended for production environments and will not be considered in this document.
+Note: 1-node cluster has no redundancy mechanism, and while it is fully supported for NDI or NDFC services, it is not recommended for production environments and will not be considered in this document.

-In a cluster with 3 primary nodes, it is possible to provision secondary nodes.
+In a cluster with 3 primary nodes, it is possible to provision additional secondary nodes.
 Cluster nodes are individual instances that work together to form a resilient and scalable cluster.
 These nodes collaborate to distribute the workload, enhance performance, and ensure high availability.

 In a Nexus Dashboard deployment, as it happens for any Kubernetes cluster, first a cluster is formed with primary nodes only.
 Then additional secondary nodes are added to the cluster.

-Please consider that when adding nodes to an existing cluster, the additional nodes must be of the same form factor (physical or virtual) as the rest of the nodes in the cluster.
+When adding nodes to an existing cluster, the additional nodes must be of the same form factor (physical or virtual) as the rest of the nodes in the cluster.

 Once the cluster is up, you can always verify the role of nodes either from the GUI or from CLI command as shown in the following figures.